RocFang/nginx-rtmp-module-wiki-ZH/Directives.md

 context: rtmp, server, application

 Enables local stream redirect for `on_play` and `on_publish` remote redirects.
-New stream name is RTMP URL used for remote redirect.
+New stream name is MD5 hash of RTMP URL used for remote redirect.
 Default is off.

     notify_relay_redirect on;